giuliopanda/admin-form-pro/readme.md

 - Import export data of a specific form.

 # changelog

+### 1.9.0 2023-03-08 Fixbug
+* Compatibility with ADMIN-FORM 1.9.0
+* NEW: ADD the possibility to insert multiple values in the lookup field
+* IMPROVEMENT: Left join autocompletes now show only the actual values i.e. metavalues only show the values of the chosen metakey.
+* FIXBUG: On select with left join if there are columns with the same name the query freezes and is annoying
+* FIXBUG: on downloads it does not export the names of the columns taken from the list.

 ### 1.8.1 Fixbug 2023-03-08 Fixbug
 * FIXBUG: (create list from query) fatal error in php 8.1+